TypeError: NoneType object does not support item assignment

 An Example Scenario

-Our code has returned an error.
+Our code returns an error.

 The Solution